midixman/webam/README.md

 Music Engine
 ================================================================================================================================
-If you want tighter timings (or if you don't want to manage timing by yourself), the _WebamOptions_ also includes `engine`, which if is set to `true`, then WebAM also creates a _MusicEngine_:
+If you want tighter timings (or if you don't want to manage timings by yourself), the _WebamOptions_ also includes `engine`, which if is set to `true`, then WebAM also creates a _MusicEngine_:
 ```js
 let wam = new WebAudioMidi(callback, 'sf/Chaos_V20.sf2', {engine: true});
 let me = wam.musicEngn;